 · Promoting the formation of myelin (in nerve cells)

-· They promote the growth of neurites and contribute to neuronal survival
+· Promote the growth of neurites and contribute to neuronal survival

-· They contain pathogenic proteins that can promote the progression of disease in the nervous system
+· Contain pathogenic proteins that can promote the progression of disease in the nervous system

 Also known as shedding microvesicles or microparticles, microvesicles can also be found in various body/biological fluids.